takhilabhinav/texttohandwriting/README.md

 #How To Setup:
   - Clone my repo in your server folder (I used my localhost).
-  - In that folder install the necessary environmental dependencies according to the instructions provided <a href="https://github.com/sharanya02/Text-file-to-handwritten-pdf-file/blob/master/README.md"> HERE </a>.
-(JUST THE PRE-REQUISITES)
+  - In that folder install the necessary environmental dependencies according to the instructions provided
   - Note that you dont need to download the files in the python repo should you choose to clone mine.
 JUST FOLLOW THE INSTRUCTIONS TO INSTALL THE PRE-REQUISITES.
   - Run the index.html file (in case of localhost).